 Wearing Contacts in An Industrial Environment

-More than 34 million Americans wear some type of contact lenses.
+About 45 million Americans wear some type of contact lenses.
 Some people believe wearing contacts provides an extra layer of protection should an eye injury occur, but that just isn’t the case.

 Contact lenses can increase the severity of some eye injuries and can themselves be the source of eye injury and infection.
 However, they can also be beneficial in some industrial environments when established safety guidelines are followed.